Advance your career — and become an agent of change.

 Two face-to-face sessions are required, one prior to the beginning of your second term and the other before you begin courses for your Master’s Project.
 See Residency Requirements below for more information.

 All other coursework is offered online.
 No scheduled or synchronous online time is required.
 You complete your coursework at the time and place that’s most convenient for you.
-See Curriculum for more information on course descriptions.
+See Curriculum below for course descriptions.

 Your project demonstrates your skills as a scholar and practitioner, as well as your ability to synthesize your learning.
 Your project can be based on an organizational intervention, program evaluation, or building a model for practice.